top of page

 A bountiful meal is provided, usually including meat, neeps & tatties (turnips & potatoes) and of course haggis.
 Finished off with a delectable desert!
 Pipe music and other musical entertainment is provided throughout the celebration.
 At the end, we all join in for a rendition of Auld Lang Syne.

-American Legion - Post 26
+at the American Legion - Post 26

 Bakersfield California